Survival Tips for a Long Airplane Flight

 We end up dehydrated

-Tips to stay healthy
+Tips to stay healthy on a long-haul flight

 Get comfortable

 If you're stuck in the plane for 14 hours you may as well settle in and get comfy.
-Even consider what you plan to wear (loose-fitting clothing is ideal) and where you want to sit before you get on the plane so you can relax without feeling restricted.
+Consider what you plan to wear (loose-fitting clothing is ideal) and where you want to sit before you get on the plane so you can relax without feeling restricted.
 Washing your face and brushing your teeth before sleeping can help you feel more relaxed.
-Planes get cold and not every airline will offer a blanket so pack a sarong, shawl or light blanket plus socks and slippers.
+Planes get cold and not every airline will offer a blanket, so pack a sarong, shawl or light blanket plus socks and slippers.
 Don't forget the eyemask and neck pillow.

 Tip: wear your seat belt over your blanket so the flight crew doesn't disturb you if the seat belt sign comes on after you have fallen asleep.